ClickHouse/ClickHouse/docs/es/query_language/dicts/internal_dicts.md

-# Internal dictionaries {#internal_dicts}
+# Internal dictionaries {#internal-dicts}

 ClickHouse contains a built-in feature for working with a geobase.

 This allows you to:

 -   Use a region’s ID to get its name in the desired language.
 -   Use a region’s ID to get the ID of a city, area, federal district, country, or continent.
 -   Check whether a region is part of another region.
 -   Get a chain of parent regions.

 All the functions support “translocality,” the ability to simultaneously use different perspectives on region ownership.
 For more information, see the section “Functions for working with Yandex.Metrica dictionaries”.